+During the year ended December 31, 2021, after reinstatement of the SRP, the Company repurchased \$14,335 of common stock at an average price per share of \$20.19.
 During the year ended December 31, 2020, prior to the suspension of the SRP, the Company repurchased \$763 of common stock at an average price per share of \$25.00.
+During the year ended December 31, 2019, the Company repurchased \$1,911 of common stock at an average price per share of \$25.00.
 During the year ended December 31, 2019, the Company repurchased \$1,911 of common stock at an average price per share of \$25.02.
-During the year ended December 31, 2018, the Company repurchased \$46 of common stock at an average price per share of \$25.00 due to death or disability.

-Note 7 - Net Income Per Share
+Note 8 - Net Income Per Share Attributable to Common Stockholders

-Basic earnings per share ("EPS") are computed by dividing net income by the weighted average number of common shares outstanding for the period.
-Diluted EPS is computed by dividing net income by the common shares plus common share equivalents.
+Basic earnings per share attributable to common stockholders ("EPS") is computed by dividing net income attributable to common stockholders by the weighted average number of common shares outstanding for the period.
+Diluted EPS is computed by dividing net income attributable to common stockholders by the common shares plus common share equivalents.
 The Company's common share equivalents are unvested restricted shares.
-For the year ended December 31, 2020, there were 583 antidilutive restricted shares and no additional shares related to common share equivalents were included in the computation of diluted earnings per share due to the net loss for the year.
-For the years ended December 31, 2019 and 2018, 351 and 167 additional shares related to restricted shares were included in the computations of diluted earnings per share, respectively, because the effect of those common share equivalents was dilutive.
+For the year ended December 31, 2021, 947 additional shares related to common share equivalents were included in the computation of diluted earnings per share because the effect of those common share equivalents was dilutive.
+For the year ended December 31, 2020, no additional shares related to restricted shares were included in the computations of diluted earnings per share due to the net loss for the year.
+For the year ended December 31, 2019, 351 additional shares related to restricted shares were included in the computations of diluted earnings per share because the effect of those common share equivalents was dilutive.
 The Company excludes antidilutive restricted shares from the calculation of weighted-average shares for diluted earnings per share.
-There were no antidilutive restricted shares for the years ended December 31, 2019 and 2018.
-For further information about the Company's restricted shares, see Note 11 - "Equity Based Compensation."
+There were 610, 583 and no antidilutive restricted shares for the years ended December 31, 2021, 2020 and 2019, respectively.
+For further information about the Company's restricted shares, see Note 12 - "Equity Based Compensation."

-The following table is a summary of the basic and diluted net (loss) income per share computation for the years ended December 31, 2020, 2019 and 2018:
+The following table is a summary of the basic and diluted net (loss) income per share attributable to common stockholders computation for the years ended December 31, 2021, 2020 and 2019:

-Dece r Ended ember 31, 2020 ear Ended cember 31, 2019 rear Ended ecember 31, 2018 Net (loss) income \$ (28,784) \$ 13,705 \$ 2,069 Weighted average shares outstanding, basic 11 ,561,828 8,958,684 3,638,407 Weighted average shares outstanding, diluted 11 ,561,828 8,959,035 3,638,574 Net (loss) income per share, basic and diluted \$ (2.49) \$ 1.53 \$ 0.57
+Year Ended ecember 31, 2021 Year Ended ecember 31, 2020 Year Ended ecember 31, 2019 Net income (loss) attributable to common stockholders \$ 8,219 \$ (28,784) \$ 13,705 Weighted average shares outstanding, basic 11,480,517 11,561,828 8,958,684 Weighted average shares outstanding, diluted 11,481,464 11,561,828 8,959,035 Net income (loss) per share attributable to common stockholders, basic and diluted \$ 0.72 \$ (2.49) \$ 1.53

-Note 8 - Commitments and Contingencies
+Note 9 - Commitments and Contingencies